MicrosoftDocs/power-automate-docs/articles/automation-center-overview.md

 - Visualizations are based on top-level cloud flow runs only.
 - Only runs for solution-based cloud flows are available in the automation center.
+- During initial preview, visibility of flows and their run history in automation center requires you to be the owner (co-ownership is not sufficient) of the flow(s) or to have environment-wide access to the relevant data in the environment.
+The main Dataverse tables that fuels data in the automation center are:
+    - workflow => Solution-aware cloud flow and desktop flows
+    - flowrun => Cloud flow run history
+    - flowsession => Desktop flow run history
+    - flowevent => Recommendations and notifications
+    - workqueue => Work queues
+    - workqueueitem => Work queue items
 - Only 1st-level child cloud and desktop flow runs are shown under **Runs**.
 - Top-level desktop flow runs aren't supported yet (for local attended or API-based scenarios)
 - Co-owned or shared flows aren't supported yet (users don't see runs of flows that are shared with them).